JonasReich/OpenUnrealConventions/C++/Naming.md

     // bad - it's hard to tell when exactly this is called FLoadDelegate OnLoad;
     ```
-- Functions that are bound to delegates should be named like the delegate instance with an additional prefix "Handle":
+- Functions that are bound to delegates should be named like the delegate instance with "Handle" prefix instead of "On":
     ```cpp
-    void HandleOnExplosion();   // good: clear
+    void HandleExplosion();     // good: clear
-    void OnExplosion();         // bad: OnExplosion is not a verb void DealExplosionDamage(); // bad: This may be called in HandleOnExplosion, but it's usually cleaner to have a separate function for delegate binding
+    void OnExplosion();         // bad: OnExplosion is the name of the event itself, but should not be used for functions bound to it void DealExplosionDamage(); // bad: This may be called in HandleOnExplosion, but it's usually cleaner to have a separate function for delegate binding
     ```
 - Delegates with parameters must document their parameters.
 If the usage of a parameter changes, a new delegate type should be created.